VedPanse/Cognitio/README.md

 ---

 ## Troubleshooting

-- If the app's **icon** doesn't show up, ensure that the resource path for the icon is correctly configured in `src/desktopMain/resources`.
-- If you encounter errors related to **API key** or quiz generation, make sure you've correctly entered the key in the **Settings** section.
+- If you encounter errors related to **API key** or quiz generation, make sure you've correctly entered the key in the **Settings** section, and that the API Key is for the **FREE** version of gemini-1.5-flash.

 ---